livdarby/SEB-Project-4-frontend/README.md

 ### Day Eight: Deployment & Presentations
 I deployed using Heroku and presented my project and code to the class.
 This was a great opportunity to reflect on everything I'd implemented and learnt over the past week!

+## Challenges
+My main challenge was working with the public API.
+I spent a lot of time querying it and cleaning the data, but unfortunately I wasn't able to use this code in my project, due to a limited search allowance and inability to set up the CronJob.

+Another challenge was getting the user results to update when clicking between the different Match Weeks in the frontend.
+Often the points and/or background colours were glitching and not updating dynamically.
+I used a dependency array to have the checkPredictions() function called through the useEffect only once the matches for the selected Match Week are successfully fetched.

+## Wins
+The responsive design was a big win with features like a hamburger menu for mobile view.
+I also really enjoyed implementing dynamic styling to improve the user experience, such as disabling submit and edits buttons, rendering input field prompts and error handling.

+Getting the total scores and accuracy scores through a backend route was also a big win for me.
+My tendancy is to think that this code should be written on the frontend, but I got really comfortable utilising different endpoints to send back exactly the information I needed my frontend to consume.

+## Key Learnings/Takeaways
+- I learnt how to use a new CSS framework, Tailwind.
+- I learnt how to create a proxy between the external data source (Google Search via SerpApi) and the database.
+I learnt how to write code that fetches, processes, and stores data from the external source into the database, effectively acting as an intermediary or proxy for the data flow.
+This is not something we had covered in class and was a great learning experience.
+- It can take time to manipulate reponses from a Public API into a format that works for your use case.
+- User stories are invaluable when it comes to prioritising features and improving the UX/UI.

+## Bugs
+- The Members Login button is a bit glitchy and sometimes only appears under the hamburger menu (not on desktop full screen).
+I need to check the JS dispaly logic to fix this.

+## Future Improvements
+Seeing Premier Picks come to life has been so exciting.
+I am keen to continue developing the site in the hopes that it can be used publically for next season.

+My wishlist of improvements includes:
+- Removing all hard coding for Match Weeks.
+Instead use a calendar format for users to switch between weeks.
+- I have added an admin user account to post matches and results.
+However, I'd still like to see if I can automate this process through an API and CronJob.
+- Users should be given a breakdown of their points per week, rather than just a running total.
+- I'd like to add functionality to create a league and invite friends.
+Users then have to use their league's invite code during sign-up to successfully create an account.
+- The leaderboard should rank user score and accuracy for all users within their league.
+I'd also like a 'Global Leaderboard' that shows the user's peformance across all users in all leagues.